KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :parameter name: (string) Name of the parts
     :return: :struct:`List` of :struct:`Part` objects

     Part:NAME.
 The matching is done case-insensitively.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTITLED(title)

     :parameter title: (string) Title of the parts
     :return: :struct:`List` of :struct:`Part` objects

     Part:TITLE.
 The matching is done case-insensitively.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSTAGGED(tag)

     :parameter tag: (string) Tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

     Part:TAG value.
 The matching is done case-insensitively.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSDUBBED(name)

     :parameter name: (string) name, title or tag of the parts
     :return: :struct:`List` of :struct:`Part` objects

     name regardless of whether that name is the Part:Name, the Part:Tag, or the Part:Title.
 It is effectively the distinct union of :PARTSNAMED(val), :PARTSTITLED(val), :PARTSTAGGED(val).
 The matching is done case-insensitively.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:MODULESNAMED(name)

     :parameter name: (string) Name of the part modules
     :return: :struct:`List` of :struct:`PartModule` objects

     match the given name.
 The matching is done case-insensitively.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:PARTSINGROUP(group)

     :parameter group: (integer) the action group number
     :return: :struct:`List` of :struct:`Part` objects

     one action triggered by the given action group.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:MODULESINGROUP(group)

     :parameter group: (integer) the action group number
     :return: :struct:`List` of :struct:`PartModule` objects

     have at least one action triggered by the given action group.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. method:: Vessel:ALLPARTSTAGGED()

     :return: :struct:`List` of :struct:`Part` objects

     nametag on them of any sort that is nonblank.
-For more information, see `ship parts and modules <../../summary_topics/ship_parts_and_modules/index.html>`__
+For more information, see :ref:`ship parts and modules <parts and partmodules>`.